melli79/mathGames/Readme.md

 0. ±1 are units, because every integer can be divided by them;
 1. the smallest positive primes are 2, 3, 5, 7, 11, 13, ...

-The idea of Erathostenes is as follows:
+The idea of Eratosthenes is as follows:

 0. write down all numbers from 1 to $N$;
 1. strike out 1, because it is a unit;